e-teachingorg/eteaching.skos.vocabularies/README.md

 - problems.ttl
 - symptoms.ttl

+The vocabularies are made available in a more human-readable form [via a website](https://e-teachingorg.github.io/eteaching.skos.vocabularies/).

+# GitHub-workflow-action

 Every time a change is made to a vocabulary a GitHub-workflow-action is triggered to publish the most recent vocabulary to the `gh-pages`-branch, which is used by GitHub pages.
 It spins up a Docker container made from [SkoHub Vocabs](https://github.com/hbz/skohub-vocabs).